kleinbottle/swanlotus/content/blogs/pi-of-archimedes/pi-of-archimedes.md

 Successively doubling or halving is a fast-converging technique used in numerical estimation, called the [bisection method](https://en.wikipedia.org/wiki/Bisection_method), that is applied to solving a variety of problems.
 That Archimedes was aware of it, shows how far ahead of his time his thinking was.

 When he moved from $n=6$ to $n = 12$ sides, how did Archimedes estimate the respective perimeters without the aid of trigonometry?
-He used geometry and the Pythagorean theorem, [as described online here](https://nonagon.org/ExLibris/archimedes-pi) [@bertrand2014] [and here](https://publications.azimpremjiuniversity.edu.in/3356/1/02-DaminiAndAbhishek_PiIs22By7_Final.pdf) [@damini-dhar-2020] to obtain [recurrence relations](https://en.wikipedia.org/wiki/Recurrence_relation) that gave the current perimeter from the previous one.
+He used geometry and the Pythagorean theorem, [as described later in this blog](#the-angle-bisector-theorem).
+This [online presentation](https://nonagon.org/ExLibris/archimedes-pi) [@bertrand2014] explains his method with fidelity.
+[A more recent account](https://publications.azimpremjiuniversity.edu.in/3356/1/02-DaminiAndAbhishek_PiIs22By7_Final.pdf) [@damini-dhar-2020] is more accessible, but relies to some extent on trigonometry.
+He thereby obtained [recurrence relations](https://en.wikipedia.org/wiki/Recurrence_relation) that gave the current perimeter from the previous one.

 Archimedes repeatedly calculated _rational approximations_ to $\pi$ until he was satisfied with the accuracy.
 The principle of the method is clearly illustrated in [@fig:six-gon;@fig:twelve-gon;@fig:twenty-four-gon;@fig:forty-eight-gon;@fig:ninety-six-gon].